 Knighthood is partially a religious matter, as it is usually open only to followers of the Faith of the Seven.
 There are several variations of ceremonies.
 It is customary to stand vigil in a sept the night before one receives knighthood.
 This vigil is carried out before the figure of the Warrior.
 The sword might be placed before or upon the figure, and the armor in a pile at the statue’s base.
 At times, the knights-to-be might walk barefoot from the sept to the location where they are to receive their knighthood, to prove their humble hearts.
 The six hundred knights who were dubbed after the Battle of the Blackwater, also wore shifts of undyed wool, and marked receiving their knighthood by the putting on a swordbelt after being dubbed.
-Before taking a knight’s vows, a septon might anount the knight-to-be with the seven oils.
+Before taking a knight's vows, a septon might anoint the knight-to-be with the seven oils.
 Being anointed by the High Septon is considered to be a great honor.
-However, men can also be dubbed a knight without exercising these customs, for example on the battlefield, possibly as they lay dying (e.g., Tywald Lannister).
+However, men can also be dubbed a knight without exercising these customs, for example on the battlefield (e.g., Tywald Lannister).
 Witnesses might be present at the moment of receiving knighthood, although this is not a requirement.

 When knighting someone in a formal manner, the dubber speaks the knight-to-be's name and House, if he has one.
 The dubber touches the subject on the right shoulder with his sword, and while placing the sword on the other shoulder following every sentence says: